ozerovs/docuparse-llm/README.md

 The main.py file contains a complete example that:
 1. Loads the Donut model and processor
-2. Creates a sample receipt image locally (no internet connection required)
+2. Downloads a sample receipt image
 3. Processes the image to extract structured information
 4. Prints the extracted information